Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Covariate Shift Adaptation

 \section{Covariate Shift Adaptation}

-\citet{Uehara2020offpolicy} investigates ATE estimation—equivalently, off-policy evaluation—under covariate shift.
+\citet{Uehara2020offpolicy} investigates ATE estimation, equivalently, off-policy evaluation, under covariate shift.
 Our formulation includes their ATE estimation approach as a special case.
-When $\beta^* = 0$ in the two-sample scenario, we recover the result of \citet{Uehara2020offpolicy}.
+When $\beta = 0$ in the two-sample scenario, the evaluation density is determined by the unlabeled covariate distribution $q_0$.
+In this case, $\kappa_{0,0}=q_0$ and the residual weights are density-ratio weighted through $q_0(X)/p_0(X)$.
+The fixed-ratio efficiency bound contains the labeled residual component and the unlabeled target-covariate averaging component.
+If $l/m\to\infty$, the latter vanishes under $\sqrt{m}$ normalization, which yields the usual covariate-shift form.